sipwise/jenkins-job-builder/doc/source/execution.rst

   they will be accessible in `qux.yml` but not in `bar.yml`.
 They will also be accessible in `mydir/bar.yml` and `mydir/qux.yml`.
 False by default.

+**add_jobs**
+  (Optional) This is the equivalent of `--jobs-only` flag.
+Enable/disable the the option in the configuration file allows users to implicitly add jobs on Jenkins without using `-j` option.
+False by default.

+**add_views**
+  (Optional) This is the equivalent of `--views-only` flag.
+Enable/disable the the option in the configuration file allows users to implicitly add views on Jenkins without using the `-v`.
+False by default.

 jenkins section
 ^^^^^^^^^^^^^^^